jluebeck/jluebeck.github.io/_pages/about.md

   - /about.html
 ---

-Currently a  Ph.D. student with Professor Vineet Bafna at UC San Diego.
+Ph.D. student with Professor Vineet Bafna at UC San Diego.
 I study genomic focal amplifications and develop methods to reconstruct them, using a variety of different technologies.
 Specifically, I study circular extrachromosomal DNA and breakage-fusion-bridges to understand their structures and the consequences of these amplifications in cancer.

 Background
 ======